 Elsewhere in the capital, you’ll find plenty of Christmas trees dotted around the city.
 Twinkling lights shine brightly every night in the run-up to Christmas on all major shopping streets.
-The official Christmas light switch on in 2021 is on Thursday the 18th November in Princesshay.
+The official Christmas light switch on in 2021 is on Thursday the 26th November at 6 PM in Princesshay.

 Some of the most extensive Christmas decorations in Exeter can be found in Princesshay pedestrianised shopping centre, at the Guildhall Shopping centre, and of course, at the Christmas Market itself.
 Head a little off the beaten path to Gandy Street for a truly magical illumination experience.